AnthonyP0404/Project1/README.md

 - currently everything is displayed and accessible to everyone
     - in practice, functions would only load based on if one is accessing the website as a buyer or seller, but there's no way to check that at the moment

-- view button in 'Filtering Page' doesn't like the 'height' css, so it's just padded to fit the grid instead of being functional
+- view button in 'Filtering Page' doesn't like the 'height' css for some reason, so it's just padded to fit the grid instead of being dynamic

 - scroll bar moves everything to the left when it does appear.
     - would rather it always be there so components don't move when navigating between pages